r3mko/ZMPT101B/README.md

 ## Examples

-This is an example of measuring electrical power using the zmpt101b sensor for voltage measurement and acs712 sensor for current measurements.
+This is an example of measuring electrical power using the zmpt101b sensor for voltage measurements.
 There are also examples for calibrating the sensor itself (with the Arduino IDE serial plotter) and finding the zero point offset.

 ### Circuit